fimiller/fimiller.github.io/index.md

 ## Leadership
-- Lab Meeting Organizer, NEU-RAL (August 2023 - August 2024)
-	- Organized Lab Presentations for members of NEU-RAL to share their work.
+- Member, Northeastern University College of Science PhD Student Council (Fall 2024 - Spring 2024)
 - President, WPI Math Club (April 2020 - March 2023)
 	- Lead meetings for WPI’s math club by finding an activity for our weekly math hour.
 Normally this consists of a fun puzzle with a mathematical bent that the club discusses and tries to solve.
 - President, WPI Pi Mu Epsilon Massachusetts Alpha Math Honors Society (May 2022 - May 2023)